 Vitamin A helps maintain mucous membranes and pigments necessary for good vision.

-According to Robert Hendrikson, author of Earth Food Spirulina, carotene reduces risks of cancers.
-Environmental issues, poor nutrition can be triggers for cancer.
+According to Robert Hendrikson, author of Earth Food Spirulina, carotene reduces the risks of cancers.
+Environmental issues and poor nutrition can be triggers for cancer.
 Beta carotene can reduce risks.

-Spirulina contains more B-vitamins compare with beef liver, sea vegetables or chlorella.
+Spirulina contains more B-vitamins than beef liver, sea vegetables, or chlorella.

-Spirulina contains iron, a mineral which is vital for human bodies.
+Spirulina contains iron, a mineral that is vital for human bodies.
 Without iron, anemia can occur.
-People, who suffer from anemia, experience symptoms such as dizziness, ringing in the ears, lack of stamina, loss of color in the face.
-There are heart palpitations and shortness in breath.
+People who suffer from anemia experience dizziness, ringing in the ears, lack of stamina, and loss of color in the face.
+There are heart palpitations and shortness of breath.

-The iron is part of hemoglobin.
-The hemoglobin is a protein molecule in red blood cells.
-Red blood cells transport oxygen from lungs to tissues and organs of the human body.
+Iron is part of hemoglobin, a protein molecule in red blood cells.
+Red blood cells transport oxygen from the lungs to tissues and organs of the human body.

-Spirulina is a great iron supplement because the percentage of absorption of iron is 60% higher than other iron supplements such as iron sulfate.
+Spirulina is a great iron supplement because the absorption percentage of iron is 60% higher than other iron supplements such as iron sulfate.

 Spirulina contains minerals such as calcium, magnesium, sodium, potassium, phosphorus, zinc, manganese, copper, and chromium.

 Spirulina contains significant amounts of chlorophyll.
-Chlorophyll is known as the cleansing agent.
+Chlorophyll is known as a cleansing agent.
 Chlorophyll can bind toxic metals and help the liver to rid of them.

-Chlorophyll has an effect of curing inflammation of the mucous membranes.
-Gastritis, gastric ulcers are eased with the support of Spirulina.
+Chlorophyll has the effect of curing inflammation of the mucous membranes.
+Gastritis and gastric ulcers are eased with the support of Spirulina.

 Enzymes are biochemical catalysts.
-They influence reaction in the body such as quenching free radicals.
-As you know, free radicals increase aging, corrosion of metals.
+They influence the reaction in the body, such as quenching free radicals.
+As you know, free radicals increase metals’ aging and corrosion.
 Free radicals damage cells and proteins in the body.

-It means that Spirulina contains enzymes, which prevent the body from the damage of free radicals.
+It means that Spirulina contains enzymes that prevent the body from being damaged by free radicals.

 Spirulina is a stable source of vitamins, minerals, proteins, and enzymes.
 Spirulina is easily digested, without side effects nutritious supplement.
-Correlation between Spirulina and nutrition is enormous.
+The correlation between Spirulina and nutrition is enormous.

-Spirulina is a healthy nutraceutical food and the reliable supply of vital nutrients.
+Spirulina is a healthy nutraceutical food and a reliable supply of vital nutrients.